jaychan-hep/hmumuml/README.md

 ### Producing training inputs and reduced root-files which the trained model will be applied to

 The core script is `process_arrays.py`.
 The script will apply the given preselection cuts to input samples and produce corresponding ntuples, numpy arrays files, and a text file containing the information of averaged weight of the sample.
 You can directly run it for any specified input files.
-Since there are too many samples in Mono-H(bb), it is more convinient and time-efficient to use `SubmitProcessArrays.py` which will find all of the input files and run the core script by submitting the condor jobs.
+Since there are too many samples in H->mumu, it is more convinient and time-efficient to use `SubmitProcessArrays.py` which will find all of the input files and run the core script by submitting the condor jobs.

 ```